QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: Results and discussions

 where the $xf(x)$ is the usual parton distribution function.
 They are not normalized to the unity but to the number of partons, in close analogy with the fact that Wigner and Husimi distributions encode phase--space densities rather than probabilities.
 As discussed and defined in the previous sections, the entanglement entropy in the Kharzeev--Levin model is derived from the cascade dynamics that emerges from the Balitsky--Kovchegov equation.
 The boundary condition relies on the normalization of the probability, i.e., $\sum^{\infty}_{n=1} p_n = 1$, which is a fundamental requirement for the definition of the Shannon entropy.
 Therefore, to establish a meaningful comparison between the entanglement entropy and the Wehrl entropy, the phase--space distributions must be consistently renormalized so as to satisfy an analogous probabilistic normalization.
+The normalization will preserve the shape of the transverse phase--space distribution, while removes the contribution associated with the overall gluon multiplicity.
+Then the normalized Husimi distribution can be treated as probability density over the transverse phase--space variables \cite{hagiwara2015use, hatta2016husimi}.

 Notice that the Husimi distribution no longer recovers the parton distribution as in Eq.~(\ref{husimi_constraint}), and is now written as

 so, the Wehrl entropy,

 Some algebra can be done, noticing that the normalization $N(x)$ is indeed the parton distribution function $xf(x)$,